nyloxoxo/VibecodingSetupSilktide/README.md

 - Option to choose recommended setup or manual selection
 - Web download or bundled installer options
 - Progress tracking and installation logs
+- Runs as a web app (via Docker) or as a native desktop app (via Electron)

 ## Included Software